CarterPape/CarterPape.github.io/resume.md

 * Creating 40-minute podcast episodes twice a week on NC State news and stories, including a focus on topics of diversity and inclusion through the podcast series [_Protected Class_][Protected Class]
 * Periodic [reporting][impeachment Praeci article] and [commentary][Jess commentary] on NC State Student Government news
 * Part of two semester capstone project counting toward completion of NC State Honors Program
+* Won NC State Student Involvement's 2018 [Model the Way][Model the Way] award for excellence of work

 ### News Editor at [Technician][Technician]
 #### April 2017 – September 2017